Shatha121/UNIT-PROJECT-1/README.md

 - Type '3' to view all missions .
 - Type '4' to create a new mission .
 - Type '5' to review submitted missions .
+- Type '6' to approve or reject pending members .
-- Type '6' to or 'logout' to log out .
+- Type '7' to or 'logout' to log out .

+### Requirements
+- Python 3.7+
+- Only external dependency: 'colorma'
+Install it via:
+''' bash
+pip install colorma